 Learning qigong can do wonders to rejuvenate the elderly.
 In fact, more than 50 percent of the people who begin tai chi and qigong practice in China do so after the age of 60, when the realities of aging can no longer be ignored.

 Learning Qigong Progressively Relieves Stress and Increases Energetic Fitness

 Stress has become the disease of the modern age.

-Energy Arts practices are among the few proven methods that teach you how to heal the root cause of stress—over burderned, taut and weak nerves.
+Energy Arts practices are among the few proven methods that teach you how to heal the root cause of stress—over-burdened, taut and weak nerves.
 Learning how to progressively relax your nervous system will allow your chi to flow strongly and abundantly.

 Few Westerners have ever experienced deep relaxation.
-Because they feel stressed most of the time, they are psychologically unprepared for the fact that relaxation can become a norm in life rather than an aberration.
+They are psychologically unprepared for the fact that relaxation can become a norm in life rather than an aberration because they feel stressed most of the time.
 It is even more difficult for people to realize that the more relaxed they are the more energy, stamina, awareness, clarity and strength they will have.

 When you start to learn qigong it is important that you first build a solid energetic foundation.
 Dragon and Tiger Qigong, Energy Gates Qigong and Heaven and Earth Qigong were created with this in mind.

 Each of these qigong sets focus on specific internal components: